 Spring 2020 saw the start of a £26m scheme to build a new Withernsea wastewater treatment works inland (see announcement and case study, also completion).
 The picture shows material excavated by the digging of a trench in readiness for a new outfall pipe, which was towed by tug across the North Sea from Norway [20 June 2020].

 Excavated clay sits alongside the route of the existing outfall [20 June 2020].

 Lengths of pipe to connect with the new outfall [24 July 2020].

 Contractors’ temporary beach access slope protected by PRP rock bags [21 September 2020].

 PRP = Precise Rock Placement [21 September 2020].

 The Hollym site has been a cliff loss monitoring location for many decades.
 Erosion Post EP93 provides data from 1951 to 2010.
 Monitoring Profile Pr97 was established in 2003 and continues.

-When the present Withernsea wastewater treatment works including outfall was commissioned in 1991, a design life of sixty years meant that the facility was expected to remain in place until 2051.
-However, coastal erosion to the south of Withernsea has been particulary severe, reducing the term by about a third.
+When the Withernsea wastewater treatment works including outfall was commissioned in 1991, a design life of sixty years meant that the facility could be expected to remain in place until 2051.
+However, particulary severe coastal erosion to the south of Withernsea reduced the term by about a third.

 In the aerial image, pin Pr97 indicates the edge of the cliff in 2017, whilst the circled dot further out marks the position in 2003 [Google Earth: 21 September 2019].

 The land as it was in the mid-nineteenth century.
 Intack farmhouse has been lost.
 The area that became the wastewater treatment works is under threat.
-Nevills farmhouse, the north-east corner of which served as Erosion Post EP94, currently lies a distance less than the length of the property’s curtilage from the cliff edge [Ordnance Survey: 1852-1854 – dotted trace represents the cliff line in 2017].
+Nevills farmhouse, the north-east corner of which served as Erosion Post EP94, currently lies a distance from the cliff edge that is less than the length of the property’s curtilage [Ordnance Survey: 1852-1854 – dotted trace represents the cliff line in 2017].

 Pictures and text by Brian Williams.